atimpone/aws-foundation-journey/content/01-dev-environments/04-reference/02-controlling-builder-team-access.md

 **Consider Similar but Different Policies for Foundation Team Development:** Since your cloud foundation team members are also builders and they will need additional acccess in their foundation team development AWS account to develop and test chnges to the foundation, a derivative of these sample policies may be warranted for this group of builders.

 As a best practice, when foundation team members are doing day-to-day development of Infrastructure as Code (IaC), they should not be using their administrative access roles and permissions.

-Instead, they should use their team development oriented role for their day-to-day development and only assume the escalated privileges of their Cloud Administrator and similar roles when they need to perform their cloud administration duties.
+Instead, foundation team members should use their team development oriented role for their day-to-day development and only assume the escalated privileges of their Cloud Administrator and similar roles when they need to perform their cloud administration duties.

 ## Common Scenarios